jmersonuo/jmersonuo.github.io/Activities/AltTextTypeandSound.md

 To embed a YouTube Video, we can add an iframe to the HTML content of a popup by adding it within the popup's HTML content.
 To do so, we create a string that contains html into the variable `popup1_content`.
 To help keep our code organized we can concatenate or "join together" multiple text strings.
 We will use `+=` to append more html text to the end of the existing variable.

-Quick lesson on string concatenation:
+A quick lesson on string concatenation:
 We can concatenate strings with a plus sign:
    ```javascript
    // the long way